Wheel & Tire Balance

 Correct wheel balance is accomplished by placing the exact amout or additional weight on the opposite side of the "heavy spot".
 Wheels may be balanced and can still cause vibration.
-Improper balancing procedures will usually balance the wheel in the "up and down" direction (static balance).
-However, todays vibration-sensitive vehicles and wide tires require a balance that will correct the tendency of tires to twist side-to-side (dynamic balance).
-A tire that is side-to-side unbalanced will cause tremendous vibration at interstate speeds.
+Improper balancing proceedures will balance the wheel in the "up and down" direction.
+Todays vibration-sensitive vehicles and wide tires require a balance that will correct the tendency of tires to twist side-to-side.
+A tire that is side-to-side unbalance will cause tremendous vibration at interstate speeds.
 The wider the tire, the worse the problem.

 Wheel Balance is NOT the Whole Solution

-You can balance an egg-shaped tire but it cannot roll smoothly.
+You can balance an egg-shaped tires but it cannot roll smoothly.
 Called out-of-round, this condition will cause vibration too.
-It's very difficult to tell the difference between "out-of-balance" vibration and "out-of-round vibration.
+It's very difficult to tell the difference between "out-of-balnace" vibration and "out-of-round vibration.